1. Do I have to use #USvsHate lessons to submit anti-hate messages made by my students?

 - Communicate that people across lines of difference contribute to our communities, regions, and nation, are equally valuable, and deserve access to opportunity and well-being;

-- Celebrate our actual diversity and similarity, busting a myth (challenging a stereotype) about a “type of” kid too often misrepresented;
+- Celebrate our actual diversity and similarity, busting a myth (challenging a stereotype) about a “type of” person too often misrepresented;

 - Ask people to treat each other kindly, fairly and respectfully, so schools stay safe for learning and society includes us all.